Resources for schools and students

 We are passionate about inspiring the cancer researchers of the future.

-If you’re a teacher and you’re interested in hearing more about how we can work with you, please get in touch with our public engagement office .
+If you’re a teacher and you’re interested in hearing more about how we can work with you, please get in touch via e-mail: [email protected].

-Designed for GCSE students, it includes a 10-minute video presented by ICR researchers, a suite of classroom activities to support students’ learning, and a lesson-style presentation containing answers to the activities.
+This activity includes a 10-minute video presented by ICR researchers, a suite of classroom activities to support students’ learning with accompanying teacher notes, and a lesson-style presentation containing learning objectives and answers to the activities.

 Our world-leading research is conducted by people with a wide range of different skills, backgrounds and viewpoints.
 Our workforce includes researchers with backgrounds in maths, computer science, chemistry and physics, as well as in medicine and biology.

-Our careers booklet for secondary school and sixth-form students provides an overview of the careers available in cancer research.
-It gives readers an idea of what it’s like to work at the ICR, and provides information about next steps for a career as a cancer researcher.
+Our careers video and booklet for secondary school and sixth-form students provides an overview of the careers available in cancer research.
+It gives individuals an idea of what it’s like to work at the ICR and provides information about next steps for a career as a cancer researcher.

 Download the booklet